etkaar/nftm/README.md

 Lightweight script to manage a [nftables](https://en.wikipedia.org/wiki/Nftables) based firewall with periodically and atomically updated whitelists and blacklists.
 Written in DASH ([Debian Almquist Shell](https://wiki.archlinux.org/title/Dash)) to offer POSIX compliance.

+⛔️ **Do not automatically update this script.
+This could result in you being locked out of your system.**

 ## 1.0 Introduction

 This script is compatible with nftables >= 0.9.0 and was tested on Debian 10 Buster, 11 Bullseye¹ and 12 Bookworm.